topnax/kiv-pia-sp/README.md

 # kiv-pia-sp
 A repository for the KIV/PIA semester project (on-line version of the 'Piškvorky' game, also known as *Five in a row*).
+See the assignment [here](https://github.com/osvetlik/pia2020/tree/master/semester-project).

 ## Technology stack